Sting: From Northern Skies to Fields of Gold (forthcoming, 2017) By Paul Carr

 ABOUT THE AUTHOR

-PAUL CARR is Reader in Popular Music Analysis at the ATRiuM, Cardiff School of Cultural and Creative Industries.
+PAUL CARR is Professor of Popular Music Analysis at the ATRiuM, Cardiff School of Cultural and Creative Industries.
 His research interests focus on the areas of musicology, the music industry and pedagogical frameworks for music related education – he has published extensively in all of these areas.
 He is also an experienced performing musician, having toured and recorded with artists as diverse as The James Taylor Quartet and American saxophonist Bob Berg.
 His most recent publication the edited volume, Frank Zappa and the And: A Contextual Analysis of his Legacy (2013)